 Typically, eligible employees can submit expenses for reimbursement anytime during the benefit year.

-As an employer, it’s a good idea to communicate early and often when deadlines for submitting health expenses for reimbursement are coming up.
-That way your employees don’t miss out on using their HRA to the fullest.
+In most cases, unused amounts expire at the end of the benefit year, meaning employees lose out on their benefit if they miss the deadline.
+As an employer, it’s a good idea to communicate early and often when deadlines for submitting medical expenses for reimbursement are coming up.
+That way, your current employees don’t miss out on using their HRA coverage to the fullest.

 Expense submission deadlines for newly ineligible employees